Event description

 Conference Objectives:

-• How design and engineering impacts flow
+• How design and engineering impacts improve the flow of patients, leveraging resources for better care outcomes

-• Aligning facilities design with evolving models of care and workforce realities
+• Aligning facilities design with evolving models of care and workforce realities using digital health as an embedded strategy, not a digital ‘add-on.’

-Draft Conference Agenda – Please Check Back for Updates
+Draft Conference Agenda

-May 4, 2026
+Day 1 – May 4, 2026

 8:00 – 8:50 AM | Networking Breakfast